ETS-Android5/taskmaster/README.md

     - Adds lat and lon values to the task
     - Adds street address value to the task
   - Updates task view activity to display the street address of the task.

+### Lab 41
+- Adds analytic events for [onResume()](./readme-images/lab-41/onresume.png) and [onCreate()](./readme-images/lab-41/oncreate.png).
+- Adds a text to speech button on the task detail activity that will read the task title and the task description.
+- Adds text identify feature when adding an image to a task.
+Identified text will appear in the task description text edit.

 ## Activities